Retail Food Safety Program

-All restaurants, bars and licensed healthcare facilities must obtain a permit to operate from the Department of Public Health.
+All restaurants, bars, markets, farmers' markets, concession stands, mobile food units, licensed health care facilities, and temporary food events must obtain a permit to operate from the Department of Public Health.
 Should the site location require new construction or remodeling, the Department of Public Health is required to check plans and inspect the construction or remodeling.
 See the Plan Check Procedures under the Helpful Links for more information.

 A permit to operate is not transferable.
 When a new business owner takes over an existing business, the new owner must apply for a permit to operate within two (2) days, otherwise a citation will be issued.
 Once applications are received, an inspection will be scheduled.
 A 45-day temporary permit will be issued and a reinspection conducted at the end of the 45-day period.
 Upon a successful inspection, the permit to operate will be issued.